verbb/formie/docs/guides/developers/everything-you-need-to-know-about-formie-schemas.md

 Field previews in the builder palette use `defineFormBuilderPreviewSchema()` — see [Preview Schema](/developers/schema#preview-schema).

-## Integration form settings schema
+## Integration Form Settings Schema

 Integrations that expose form-level settings implement `defineFormSettingsSchema()`: